xebialabs-community/howto/argoRollouts/README.md

 1. kubectl get service guestbook-stable -n guestbook-canary to view the application in browser <external-ip>:8080/index.html

-## Update Canary Rollout with a new Image
+## Update Canary Rollout with a new Image Manually

 1. kubectl argo rollouts set image guestbook-canary-rollout guestbook-container=xldevdocker/guestbook:green -n guestbook-canary updates 20% of pods in guestbook-canary-rollout with new image